Projects per year

 - Fellow of the Higher Education Academy (HEA)

-- Trustee of Family Lives
+- Member of Risk of Harm committee at Family Lives

 - Advisory Board member at PEGS